-A Scam Email with the Subject "[Bulk?]Next of kin/Will Beneficiary to Mr. McCoy Meyers." was received in one of Scamdex's honeypot email accounts on Wed, 27 Jan 2010 17:28:12 -0800 and has been classified as a Advance Fee Fraud/419 Scam.
-The sender was HenningHansen&associates <firstname.lastname@example.org>, although it may have been spoofed.
+This Email with the Subject "[Bulk?]Next of kin/Will Beneficiary to Mr. McCoy Meyers." was received in one of Scamdex's honeypot email accounts on Wed, 27 Jan 2010 17:28:12 -0800 and has been classified as a Advance Fee Fraud/419 Scam Email.
+The sender shows as HenningHansen&associates <firstname.lastname@example.org>, although that address was probably spoofed.
+We recommend that you do not attempt to contact any persons or organizations referenced in this email, or follow any URLs as you may expose yourself to scammers and, at the very least, you will be added to their email address lists for spam purposes.

 4 Davy Avenue Know hill Milton Keynes MK 5 8NL